gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 typora-copy-images-to: ./
 ---

-Before we check out some code, let’s familiarize with some core web technologies and make sure that you have successfully installed all the tools you’ll need.
+Before you start to code, you need familiarity with some core web technologies and make sure that you have successfully installed all the tools you’ll need.
 If you are brand-new to any of this, we provide links to optional reading and resources in case you want to dig in deeper.

 ## Core Technologies